spec-first/connexion/docs/apps_and_apis.rst

             app = AsyncApp(__name__)

-        .. collapse:: View a detailed reference of the options accepted by the AsyncApp
+        .. dropdown:: View a detailed reference of the options accepted by the :code:`AsyncApp`
+            :icon: eye

             .. autoclass:: connexion.AsyncApp
                 :noindex:

-    .. group-tab:: FlaskApp
+    .. tab-item:: FlaskApp
+        :sync: FlaskApp

         .. note::
             To leverage the :code:`FlaskApp`, make sure you install connexion using the